 Not so long ago, the Food and Drug Administration was completely cut off from patient voices.

-This is a joint effort with the Clinical Trials Transformation Initiative (CTTI), but don't let that group's name fool you -- this goes beyond clinical trials to create a channel for "patient engagement" on topics ranging from study design, to how technology or mobile health apps are developed, to the process of reviewing new products and evaluating their impact on users, to even how the agency communicates and tracks information.
+The first Patient Engagement Advisory Committee came together in early 2017, and then by the end of the year the FDA created the first-ever FDA Patient Engagement Collaborative (PEC), a joint effort with the Clinical Trials Transformation Initiative (CTTI).
+But don't let that group's name fool you -- this goes beyond clinical trials to create a channel for "patient engagement" on topics ranging from study design, to how technology or mobile health apps are developed, to the process of reviewing new products and evaluating their impact on users, to even how the agency communicates and tracks information.

 “Patients are increasingly... spearheading the creation of novel registry platforms that collect health data to track their progress, and facilitate medical product evaluations.
 We’re fostering interactions with these patient-led registries to help them become vehicles for regulatory change," FDA Commissioner Scott Gottlieb wrote in a statement announcing this last year.

-Cheers to the FDA!
-We like the sound of this, as how could it NOT be important to include more real-life perspectives from those who actually live with diabetes and other health conditions?
+We definitely like the sound of all this, as how could it NOT be important to include more real-life perspectives from those who actually live with diabetes and other health conditions?

 The Patient Engagement Collaborative

-Some of the topics that may be on the table to talk about include:
+Some of the topics on the table to talk about include:

 - making patient engagement more systematic